Parting from your college dorm room? You’re sure going to miss your RA, twin-sized bed, shared bathroom, and cluttered closet. Said no one ever.

 But since this is (probably) your first time getting your own place, let’s face it, you might make some rookie mistakes.
-Living off campus can be a schooling in itself, from choosing the right place to rethinking your budget, adjusting your meal plan, and getting your renters insurance in order.
+Living off campus can be a schooling in itself, from choosing the right place to rethinking your budget, adjusting your meal plan, and getting your HO4 insurance in order.

 So before you jump into planning your housewarming banger, here are a few things you’ll need to consider:

 When selecting your roomie, remember there’s a difference between the perfect going-out buddy and an ideal roommate.
 You’ll want to make sure they’re clean, trustworthy, and compatible with you.

 Discuss everything with them upfront before making a decision, from study habits (music or silence?), to schedules (morning person or night owl?), and leisure activities (do they cook?
 Smoke?
 Party?).
 These are things you’ll want to know before, not after.